 Exhibited: The Sea, 2008

 The sea, by Adel Abdessemed, is a video in which the artist faces the ocean on a rough slab of wood.
 A work that speaks about the role of the artist and questions of survival, The sea documents Abdessemed’s efforts to balance on his hands and knees on the wooden slab as it pitches with the ocean waves while he attempts to write the phrase Politically Correct.

-- Chinese artist in suit made from raw meat (video)
+- Zhang Huan in suit made from raw meat (video)